 With collaborators, we regularly work on projects where we want to understand the taxonomic and functional diversity of microbial community in the context of metadata often recorded under specific hypotheses.
 Integrating (N-/P- integration; see figure below) these datasets require a fair deal of multivariate statistical analysis for which I have shared the code on this website.

 With Professor Simon Milling, we have then utilised N-integration tool to link host immunology with microbiome profiling, and also developed a toolbox:

-Since 2016, I am trying to expand my research to engineering projects that now include: Raman spectroscopy enabled microfluidics; a hardware system for integrating liquid handling, incubation and sensing; and development of artificial intestinal Salmon gut system through bioreactors.
+Since 2016, I am also trying to involve engineering in my projects that now include: Raman spectroscopy enabled microfluidics; and a hardware system for integrating liquid handling, incubation and sensing.
 My long-term research vision is to develop specialised and bespoke systems (both hardware and software) that can exploit and harness the power of microbial communities (also including statistical tools), and to place Glasgow at the helm of excellence in innovative cutting-edge bioengineering solutions.

-Additionally, with the BINGO Group, I am exploring the role of gut microbiota and its interaction with the diet and the immune system in health and disease.
-I also work extensively with colleagues at NUI Galway, Ireland, particularly Professor Vincent O'Flaherty, Dr Florence Abram, and Dr Gavin Collins on understanding anaerobic digestion processes, sharing multiple PhD students/PDRA staff in the capacity of a co-supervisor.
+I also work with our sister group at NUI Galway, Ireland, particularly with Professor Vincent O'Flaherty, Dr Florence Abram, and Dr Gavin Collins on understanding anaerobic digestion processes, sharing multiple PhD students/PDRA staff in the capacity of a co-supervisor.
 Below is the schematic for one of the completed projects: